Written by Andy Smith

-Previewing at this years’ Festival, and performed in British Sign Language and English by a cast of three, Summit is a new play written and directed by award-winning theatre maker Andy Smith (Adler & Gibb, what happens to the hope at the end of the evening).
+On 8th and 9th May 2017 the show previewed at the Brighton Festival following a period of development at HOME, Manchester and at Unity in Liverpool.
+It's performed in British Sign Language and English, with a section in Farsi by a cast of three, Summit is a new play written and directed by award-winning theatre maker Andy Smith (Adler & Gibb, what happens to the hope at the end of the evening).

 Exploring ideas of language, rhetoric and how we communicate with each other, over three acts and in three different ways Summit tells the story of a meeting.
 A meeting organised to discuss and resolve a potentially catastrophic situation.
 This situation.
 Our situation.